icholy/blog/content/post/semgrep-autofix-llm.md

 ![](/images/semgrepx.png)

+Notes:

-In my experience, Anthropic's Claude 3 Opus model performs much better at this task compared to GPT4.
+* In my experience, Anthropic's Claude 3 Opus model performs much better at this task compared to GPT4.
+* I tend to match a larger expression than necessary to provide the LLM with additional context.
+* I make heavy use of llm's [template](https://llm.datasette.io/en/stable/templates.html) feature.